 How Often Should You Feed Your Cat?

 The frequency in which you feed your cat will depend on your cat and their specific situation.
-Your vet in Tennessee will be able to help you determine how often you should be feeding your cat or kitten.
+Your vet in Nashville will be able to help you determine how often you should be feeding your cat or kitten.

 If you have a kitten then they burn through more daily calories than an average adult cat and so while your adult cat may be content with only being fed twice daily you should feed your kitten more frequently throughout the day in order to provide them with the continuous energy that they will need.

 Typically it is ideal for your cat to be fed roughly every 10 hours but never going any longer than 12 hours without eating.
-You can discuss your cat's specific needs with your vet in Tennessee to determine the feeding schedule that will be right for them.
+You can discuss your cat's specific needs with your vet in Nashville to determine the feeding schedule that will be right for them.

 How Much Should You Feed Your Cat?